ClearEyesFullHearts/msm/README.md

 The datalayer uses DynamoDB with Single Table Design and [Dynamoose](https://www.npmjs.com/package/dynamoose), the code is in the `./shared/dynamolayer` folder.
 The docker files for the back-end are in `./docker/files`.

-The back-end is hosted by AWS through API Gateways for the main REST server and the web socket side, deployed through the master CloudFormation template in `./aws`.
+The back-end is hosted by AWS through API Gateways for the main REST server and the web socket side, deployed through the master CloudFormation template in `./aws/templates`.
 What is not created by the templates are:
 - The secrets managed by AWS Secret Manager and used in `./shared/secrets`
-- The Docker Image in the AWS container registry.
+- The Docker containers in the AWS container registry.
 - The hosted zone and the certificates used to create the domain names
+The deployment script is in `./aws/scripts`.

 Everything is traced through X-Ray.